uduvudu/uduvudu/doc/matcher.md

 ## combineMatcher
 To group different values together on a logical level, and to be able to reuse the same templates we can use the combine matcher.
 It takes multiple matchers and puts them together.

-`{matcherName: "person_name", templateId: "person_name", combineIds: ['lastName','firstName'], order: 10000000 }`
+`{matcherName: "person_name", abstractTemplate: "person_name", combineIds: ['lastName','firstName'], order: 10000000 }`
   * combineIds

     Specifies which matcher output is combine together.
   * matcherName
   * predicate
-  * templateId
+  * abstractTemplate
   * order
   * (optional)templateVariable

 ## linkMatcher
 The different single or combined predicates can be connected to other groups by the help of the link matcher.
 Like this a matched structure is able to be combined using multiple levels of a tree.

-`{matcherName: "inventor", predicate: "http://www.patexpert.org/ontologies/pmo.owl#inventorOf", resourcePosition: "object", templateVariable: "inventor", templateId: "inventor", order: 1000000, linkIds: ['lastName']}`
+`{matcherName: "inventor", predicate: "http://www.patexpert.org/ontologies/pmo.owl#inventorOf", resourcePosition: "object", templateVariable: "inventor", abstractTemplate: "inventor", order: 1000000, linkIds: ['lastName']}`
   * linkIds

     Specifies which matcher is attached to this link.
 It is possible to name here all kinds of matchers.
   * matcherName
   * predicate
-  * templateId
+  * abstractTemplate
   * order
   * (optional)templateVariable
   * (optional)resourcePosition